jdalton92/trading-bot/README.md

 Algorithmic trading bot using market data from [Alpaca API](https://alpaca.markets/docs/api-documentation/) for a real time data subscription, and paper trading account

+Trades are placed with Alpaca Paper trading platform, with market data periodically sourced using Docker containers with Celery and Redis, and stored in a Postgresql database.

 # **Alpaca API**